 3.1 The Committee shall schedule at least 5 regular meetings per year at dates and times to be determined by the Committee.
 Special meetings may be called by the Chair of the Committee, or by a majority of the Committee members.

-3.2 A majority of members shall constitute a quorum.
+3.2 A majority of members appointed shall constitute a quorum.
 Motions must be approved by a majority of members present.
 Members shall be defined as currently appointment member to the committee, not available seats on the committee.

 3.3 All meetings are subject to Washington’s Open Public Meetings Act.
-Members may attend meetings telephonically, provided at least one member is physically at the advertised location of the meeting, and that the voices of all members may be heard at all times.
+Members may attend meetings telephonically, virtually, or in person as allowable.

+3.3.1 Members who choose to attend meetings in person when allowable must follow any and all public health guidelines set forth by the City of Tacoma, the Tacoma-Pierce County Health Department, and the State of Washington as applicable.

 3.4 Meetings may be electronically recorded.
 Minutes of all meetings shall be kept, and shall be made available to the public in accordance with Washington’s Public Records Act.
-Minutes shall be distributed, at a minimum, to the Chief of Police, City Manager, and Committee Members.

 3.5 The Committee may adopt procedures for conducting public testimony at scheduled meetings.